-Key consideration 5: An FMI should maintain a viable plan for raising additional equity should its equity falls close to or below the amount needed.
+Key Consideration 5: An FMI should maintain a viable plan for raising additional equity should its equity falls close to or below the amount needed.
 This plan should be approved by the board of directors and updated regularly.

-If needed, DDRJ could appeal to DTCC for a capital injection in the form of liquid assets and equity before DDRJ's equity were to fall close to or below the minimum regulatory capital requirement as per the JFSA.
+If needed, DDRJ could appeal to DTCC for a capital injection in the form of liquid assets and equity before DDRJ's equity were to fall close to or below the minimum regulatory capital requirement as per the JFSA's Comprehensive Guidelines for Supervision of Financial Market Infrastructure.